-As a result of the impairment assessment and the Company's decision to implement its Restructuring Plan and to accelerate its transition to predominately an online retailer, the Company recorded an impairment loss of its property and equipment and right-of-use assets of \$13.0 million and \$27.0 million respectively, during the three-month period ended May 2, 2020.
+As a result of the impairment assessment and the Company's decision to implement its Restructuring Plan and to accelerate its transition to predominately an online retailer, the Company recorded an impairment loss of \$13.0 million and \$nil in the first and second quarters of 2020, respectively, related to property and equipment, and \$27.0 million and \$nil in the first and second quarters of 2020, respectively, related to right of use assets.

-Included in the amount above of \$40.0 million, \$37.4 million relates to the 206 stores permanently closed as a result of the Restructuring Plan, and is recorded in Restructuring plan activities, net (Note 10) in the interim consolidated statement of income (loss) and comprehensive income (loss).
+Included in the amount above of \$40.0 million, \$37.4 million relates to the 206 stores permanently closed as a result of the Restructuring Plan, and is recorded in Restructuring Plan activities, net (Note 10) in the interim consolidated statement of income (loss) and comprehensive income (loss).

 The remaining \$2.6 million of impairment loss was determined by comparing the carrying amount of the cash-generating units' net assets with their respective recoverable amounts based on value in use, and is recorded in Selling, general and administration expenses (Note 9) in the interim consolidated statement of income (loss) and comprehensive income (loss).
-For these stores, a value in use of \$791 was determined based on management's best estimate of expected future cash flows from use over the remaining lease terms, considering historical experience and economic conditions, including the expected reopening date and the timeframe to foot traffic recovery in those location, and was then discounted using a pre-tax discount rate of 13.0%.
+For these stores, a value in use of \$791 was determined based on management's best estimate of expected future cash flows from use over the remaining lease terms, considering historical experience and economic conditions, including the expected reopening date and the timeframe to foot traffic recovery in those locations, and was then discounted using a pre-tax discount rate of 13.0%.

-Depreciation of property and equipment for the three-month period ended May 1, 2021 was \$388 (May 2, 2020 - \$1,243), and is recorded in Selling, general and administration expenses (Note 9) in the interim consolidated statement of income (loss) and comprehensive income (loss).
+Depreciation of property and equipment for the three and six-month periods ended July 31, 2021 was \$407 and \$795, respectively (August 1, 2020 - \$301 and \$1,544, respectively), and is recorded in Selling, general and administration expenses (Note 9) in the interim consolidated statement of income (loss) and comprehensive income (loss).

-Amortization of right-of-use assets for the three-month period ended May 1, 2021 was \$159 (May 2, 2020 - \$2,239), and is recorded in Selling, general and administration expenses (Note 9) in the interim consolidated statement of income (loss) and comprehensive income (loss).
+Amortization of right-of-use assets for the three and six-month periods ended July 31, 2021 was \$135 and \$294 respectively (August 1, 2020 - \$454 and \$2,693, respectively), and is recorded in Selling, general and administration expenses (Note 9) in the interim consolidated statement of income (loss) and comprehensive income (loss).